International Car Shipping & Import

 Taurus Logistics offers two main shipping methods based on your needs.
 The first is Roll-on/roll-off (RORO), a special car carrier ship.
 The second method is shipping by container.

-Our most popular service is our trans-Tasman car shipping packages, utilizing our offices in both New Zealand and Australia.
+Our most popular service is our trans-Tasman car shipping packages, utilising our offices in both New Zealand and Australia.
 This allows you to work with just one transportation company.
 Additionally, we offer shipping to and from various global locations, with frequent routes to the United Kingdom and the USA.

 Established in 1984, Taurus Logistics has over 40 years of experience transporting your vehicle.
 If you need to export your car overseas or import a vehicle, we are here to help.
-We offer a personalized service and a smooth shipping experience for all our customers.
+We offer a personalised service and a smooth shipping experience for all our customers.

 80% receive a quote in 30 seconds!
 More complex jobs will receive a response within 24 hours.